 The 34-year-old artist, who exhibited in London's Victoria and Albert Museum this year, named his first German solo show after the Cold War-era CIA rebuttal that it could "neither confirm nor deny" sensitive information leaked to a journalist.
-The exhibition is a mix of computer-generated prints, a looped film screening and collages of maps and classified documents.
+The exhibition combines computer-generated prints, a looped film screening, and collages of maps and classified documents.

-"It symbolizes the way military technologies, espionage and surveillance have trickled down to all aspects of everyday life," "We're operating in this unknown zone.
+"It symbolizes how military technologies, espionage, and surveillance have trickled down to all aspects of everyday life," "We're operating in this unknown zone.
 You can now hear that response from your local council."

 Bridle unveiled his previously unseen Berlin work as news broke that Germany's chief prosecutor had been investigating journalists on treason charges after they published plans to step up state surveillance of online communications.